Search

 Data integrity

-The scientific record needs to be persistently addressable, where links continue to point to the content to which they were once made and never cease to function.
+The scientific record needs to be persistently addressable; including links that continue to point to the same content to which they were once made, and never cease to function.
 The technology now exists to protect from link rot and eliminate content drift from the scientific record.

-While publications can evolve, links made to a specific version should still resolve to that very content.
-This implies that any update is manifested as the appending of a new version, and that no content can ever be truly removed.
+While publications can evolve, links made to a specific version should still resolve to that specific content.
+This implies that any update is manifested as the appending of a new version - not overwriting the old version - and that no content can ever be truly removed.

 For data that cannot be shared openly, publications can still expose the fingerprint of the data.
-This allows regulating access through formal requests to comply with legislation.
+This allows regulatory access through formal requests, to enable complying with legislation.